mjacobus/koine-file_system/README.md

 ## Code of Conduct

-Everyone interacting in the Koine::FileSystem project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mjacobus/koine-file_system/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Koine::Filesystem project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mjacobus/koine-file_system/blob/master/CODE_OF_CONDUCT.md).